corn-mendoza/Fortune-Demo-Core2/Content/Install-Security.md

 For Windows:

-`Install Ruby with MSYS2
+Pre-Req: Install Ruby with MSYS2

-`> gem install eventmachine --platform ruby
+ > gem install eventmachine --platform ruby

-`> gem install cf-uaac
+ > gem install cf-uaac

 #### Step 2: Configuring Application Security
 To complete security configuration, use the cf-uaac command in the Linux shell to execute the following to enable the role "read.fortunes".
 You will need to have access to the UAA Admin Credentials to complete these tasks.